-To date for routine clinical imaging, technical criteria have been typically developed for assessing performance in qualitative imaging applications.
-With this Profile, we are evaluating the imaging relative to assessing performance in quantitative imaging.
-To reliably measure small changes in the volume of pulmonary nodules is a very demanding task requiring a rigorous conformance process.
-One level of testing conformance would be for an Actor to perform the appropriate assessment procedures for relevant Specifications, and if results are within specification then to assert that the Actor is "Conformant".
-This could be referred to as "self-attestation".
-A second level would be for a third-party, such as an imaging physicist at a site, or a contractor hired by or for an Actor, to perform the assessment procedures and report the results.
+To date for routine clinical imaging, technical criteria have been typically developed for assessing

+671 performance in qualitative imaging applications.
+With this Profile, we are evaluating the imaging relative to 672 assessing performance in quantitative imaging.
+To reliably measure small changes in the volume of

+672 assessing performance in quantitative imaging.
+To reliably measure small changes in the volume of 673 pulmonary nodules is a very demanding task requiring a rigorous conformance process.
+One level of testing

+674 conformance would be for an Actor to perform the appropriate assessment procedures for relevant

+675 Specifications, and if results are within specification then to assert that the Actor is "Conformant".
+This

+- 676 could be referred to as "self-attestation".
+A second level would be for a third-party, such as an imaging - 677 physicist at a site, or a contractor hired by or for an Actor, to perform the assessment procedures and - report the results.
 A third level would be for a disinterested, neutral, objective third party to perform the assessment procedures and issue a report.
-This neutral-party conformance process verifies that the level of measurement accuracy embedded in the Profile claim has been met.

-Therefore, one way to validate conformance with the Profile, involves acquiring images of a standard reference object and sending the resulting images to a QIBA Conformance evaluation site for review.
-After automated analysis, a comprehensive report of the scanner performance relative to the conformance requirement of the Profile is sent back to the site (typically within the ensuing hour).
-The overall goal of this process is to ensure that the CT scanner is performing well enough when set to the specified acquisition parameters such that it can provide accurate and robust imaging information relative to the stated statistical boundaries of the Profile claim.
+This neutral-party conformance process verifies that the level of - 680 measurement accuracy embedded in the Profile claim has been met. - 681 Therefore, one way to validate conformance with the Profile, involves acquiring images of a standard - reference object and sending the resulting images to a QIBA Conformance evaluation site for review.
+After - 683 automated analysis, a comprehensive report of the scanner performance relative to the conformance - 684 requirement of the Profile is sent back to the site (typically within the ensuing hour).
+The overall goal of this - 685 process is to ensure that the CT scanner is performing well enough when set to the specified acquisition - 686 parameters such that it can provide accurate and robust imaging information relative to the stated - 687 statistical boundaries of the Profile Claim. - 688 alternative conformance approach that is determined by QIBA to meet the goals of the Profile may also beused for Profile conformance.

 Note that while use of this conformance process represents one QIBA-accepted method for clinical sites and equipment vendors to demonstrate conformance with this Profile, a site or a vendor may alternatively contact QIBA with a technically equivalent approach for conformance along with supporting data.
-An alternative conformance approach that is determined by QIBA to meet the goals of the Profile may also be used for Profile conformance.
+An

-4.1.1 CT Image Quality Characteristics
+- 694 4.1.1 CT Image Quality Characteristics - 695